telarium/google-assistant-onboarding/README.md

 ### Getting Started:

-The quickest way to use Google Assistant on your C.H.I.P.
-Pro is to [download the pre-made Google voice assistant CHP file](https://github.com/NextThingCo/google-assistant-demo/releases/) and use the [online web flasher](https://docs.getchip.com/chip_pro_devkit.html#flash-with-an-os) to copy it to your Dev Kit.
-Be sure to select the “Choose an Image...” button on the web flasher and direct it to the Google Assistant Demo CHP file.
-Follow [this link](https://docs.getchip.com/chip_pro_devkit.html#flashing-process) for more instructions on using the web flasher.

-Once you have flashed your C.H.I.P.
-Pro Dev Kit, simply connect a speaker or some headphones, reboot, and listen for the audio instructions.
+Once you have installed the software on your device, connect a speaker or headphones to it, start the application, and listen for the audio instructions.

 The voice instructions will instruct you to attach the Dev Kit to your desktop computer with a USB cable and access a configuration web page.
 The address should either be http://192.168.81.1 or http://192.168.82.1.
 Make sure to wait for the audio instructions to tell you when it is ready for you to connect.